Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 This one’s easy: filing your taxes late if you don’t need to.

-It’s in your best interest to hit that deadline if at all possible.
+Why file on time?
 First, most Canadians have refunds coming to them.
-But if you miss the deadline, the CRA will hold your refund hostage — as well as any tax credits you share with a spouse or dependents.
+If you miss the deadline, the CRA will hold your refund hostage — as well as any tax credits you share with a spouse or dependents.

 Should I file my own taxes or pay someone to prepare them while I do some oil painting?

 The first question to answer here is: how good at oil painting are you?
-And the more important question is: what would you be hiring a tax preparer to do?
-For most people it’s because they a preparer is going to do the legwork for them, or get them a better refund, or hopefully both.
-That’s an OK assumption for some, but for most of us it’s not.
+The more important question is: what would you be hiring a tax preparer to do?
+A lot of people think a preparer is going to do the legwork for them or get them a better refund, or hopefully both.
+But for most of us, that’s not the case.

-You have multiple businesses with lots of complicated transactions or you’re self-employed with a basement full of paperwork.
+You have multiple businesses with lots of complicated transactions, or you’re self-employed with a basement full of paperwork.
 Arduous returns may be worth farming out.
-But professionals at accounting firms generally charge between $100 and $500 per hour.
+But keep in mind that professionals at accounting firms generally charge between $100 and $500 per hour.
 Would you sort through your own materials for $100-$500 an hour?
 Therein lies your answer.

 You have multiple brokerage accounts with international stocks and lots of complicated trades.